 New research might burst your bubble on chewing gum

-The WEF said a 2024 study points to the possibility that microplastics — found in gum — can increase the likelihood of heart attack, stroke or death
+WEF says 2024 study points to possibility that microplastics — found in gum — can increase likelihood of heart attack, stroke or death

 11 April 2025 - 04:30